 Book reading apps are growing in popularity nowadays.
 Interestingly, they are both beneficial to their authors and readers as well.
 It makes it easier for authors to reach a wider audience across a large geographical area.
 Also, readers can easily find their favorite books.

 The biggest problem to date is that most book readers give higher priority to foreign literature than African literature.
 This is often due to the difficulty of finding book apps that include African literature.
 Today, we take a look at the ten best book apps that give priority to African stories.

 Ten Best Book Apps to Read African Literature

 What’s interesting about ebooks is that their prices are lower than paperbacks.
 Also, some of them allow you to filter your search so that you read more books from a particular African country.
+The best book apps make reading more pleasurable.
 Now, there is nothing stopping you from consuming African literature.

 Furthermore, African authors can publish their books for free on the platform and receive payments at a regular interval.
-Readers can get literature books for as low as 100 naira ($0.24) to as high as 5000 naira ($12.11).
+Readers can get literature books for as low as N100 ($0.23) to as high as N5000 ($11.70).
 Okadabooks app is available on Android and iOS devices.

 #3 – Bookbeak

 According to the creators, what actually sparked the idea was the frustration expressed by African parents who wanted to expose their kids to more representative stories that their kids could relate to.
-The app has lots of catalogs for you to enjoy reading, and it is available on Apple and Google Play stores.
+This is one of the best book apps with lots of catalogs for you to enjoy reading.
+It is available in Apple and Google Play stores.